capistrano-plugins/capistrano-postgresql/README.md

 Finally, to setup the server(s), run:

-    $ bundle exec cap production setup
+    $ bundle exec cap development setup

 ### Requirements
 * Be sure to remove `config/database.yml` from your application's version control.
-* Your pg_hba.conf must include `local all all trust`
+* Your pg_hba.conf must include `local all all trust`.
+We ssh into the servers to execute psql commands.
 * Make sure the `deploy_to` path exists and has the right privileges on your servers.
 The ~ symbol (i.e. `~/myapp`) is not supported.
-* Within your app/config/deploy/{env}.rb files, you need to specify at least one :app and one :db server.
+* Within your app/config/deploy/{env}.rb files, you need to specify at least one :app and one :db server (they can be on the same host; `roles: %w{web app db}`)
 * If you have multiple :db role hosts, it's necessary to specify `:primary => true` on the end of your primary :db server.
+* gem >= 6.0.0 requires SSHKIT >= 1.17.0 as passwords are redacted from logging.

 ### How it works